 What does "tartare" means

 "A la Tartare" originally had a completely different meaning.
-It was used to indicate a dish covered with breadcrumbs, grilled, and served with a highly seasoned sauce.
+It indicated a dish covered with breadcrumbs, grilled, and served with a highly seasoned sauce.
 Now it is used for a sauce or a raw meat dish.

-Tartare sauce is mayonnaise made with hard-boiled egg yolks, onion and chives served with fish, calves' feet (yes, I know), oysters, or Pont Neuf potatoes.
+Tartare sauce is mayonnaise made with hard-boiled egg yolks, seasoned with fresh herbs like onion and chives, and served with fish, calves' feet (yes, I know), oysters, or Pont Neuf potatoes.
 I always serve tartare sauce with a seafood platter.

-Steak Tartare, on the other hand, is made with raw meat (originally horse meat) served with egg yolk, capers, pepper, Worcestershire sauce and seasoning.
-Although in the 1921 edition of Escoffier 's La guide Culinaire, Steak Tartare was raw meat served with Tartare sauce.
+On the other hand, the classic Steak Tartare is made with raw meat (originally horse meat) and served with egg yolk, capers, pepper, Worcestershire sauce, and seasoning.
+Although in the 1921 edition of cookbook author Escoffier 's La guide Culinaire, Steak Tartare was raw meat served with Tartare sauce.

 More French starters for a standing party